Professional Liability vs General Liability Insurance: Which Do You Need?

 General Liability (GL)

-Protects against physical injury and property damage claims
+Protects against physical harm claims

 What It Covers